 In Spring 2017, local entrepreneur Fay Easton brought together a group of Wellington organisations to discuss plans for ‘adopting’ the town’s railway station.
-Under the Adopt a Station scheme, volunteers will work to smarten up the station and create a more inviting, distinctive gateway to Wellington.
-Plans are still emerging, but work is likely to include new planting and painting, as well as generating new uses for previously unused station buildings.
+Under the Adopt a Station scheme, volunteers are working hard to brighten up the station and create a more inviting, distinctive gateway to Wellington.
+Work so far has resulted in new planting and painting, the opening of a new visitor information centre in partnership with The Wrekin News and Go Carz, and ongoing work to bring in other businesses to fill unused station buildings.
 To find out more, email Fay at firstname.lastname@example.org.

 Wellington History Group